A New World for Casino Payment

 Ease of implementation is likely at the top of every operator’s priority list.
 From customer management systems to casino gaming payment systems to the gaming machines themselves, a casino is a network of many existing technologies.
 A complete overhaul of these technologies would not only be costly, it would require in-depth planning and deep logistical oversight to ensure all operations run smoothly.
 To avoid the time, hassle and cost of system-wide upgrades, any new system should be able to seamlessly integrate into an operator’s existing systems.

 How can casinos do this?
-Look for modular solutions that allow you to build on your existing systems, like adding Bluetooth (BLE) technology to bill validators to allow for mobile payments.
+Look for modular solutions that allow you to build on your existing systems, like adding Bluetooth Low Energy technology to bill validators to allow for mobile payments.
 By allowing players to pay with a tap of their phones, you’ll offer a quick, convenient way to pay that’s even more in demand now that customers are increasingly concerned with reducing contact with shared surfaces like PIN pads.

 These types of incremental solutions not only enable operators to begin integrating new systems sooner, they make the shift to cashless more gradual—and easier to accept—for customers who may need time to adapt to rapid shifts in technology.